What is brand strategy and how to make a lasting impact?

 - internal and external communication,

-- the channels of digital communication,
+- the digital channels,

 - visual identity (graphic charter, colours, logo), etc.